Relintai/pandemonium_engine_docs/05_engine_development/01_compiling/02_introduction_to_the_buildsystem.md

 ```

 You can also disable some of the builtin modules before compiling, saving some
 time it takes to build the engine.
-See `doc_optimizing_for_size` page for more details.
+See [Optimizing a build for size](11_optimizing_for_size.md) page for more details.

-See also:

-You can use the online `Pandemonium build options generator ( https://pandemonium-build-options-generator.github.io/ )`
-to generate a `custom.py` file containing SCons options.
-You can then save this file and place it at the root
-of your Pandemonium source directory.

 Another custom file can be specified explicitly with the `profile` command
 line option, both overriding the default build configuration: